resema/Notepad/_posts/2017-09-07-neural-network-a-general-approach.md

 ## General Steps
 Applied deep learning is a very empirical process.
 From an idea, code a solution and test it on an experiment.

+The above figure gives an overview of a possible approach.
 1. Define the neural network structure (\# of input units, \# of hidden units, etc)
 2. Initialize the model's parameters
 3. Loop: